-VPNs can seem like a complicated technology, packed with low-level geeky details that hardly anyone understands, but check the TunnelBear site and you'll quickly realize this service does things differently.
+Even the best VPNs can seem like a complicated technology, packed with low-level geeky details that hardly anyone understands, but check the TunnelBear website and you'll quickly realize this service does things differently.

 The Canadian-based, McAfee-owned company doesn't drown you in jargon.
-There's little talk of protocols, no mention of encryption types, barely any technical terms at all.
-Instead the site focuses on the fundamentals, such as clearly explaining why you might want to use a VPN in the first place.
+There's little talk of protocols, no mention of encryption types, indeed barely any technical terms at all.
+Instead, the site focuses on the fundamentals, such as clearly explaining why you might want to use a VPN in the first place.

 This approach won't work for everyone.
 If you're an experienced user and want to get down to the technical details of the service, for instance, you're likely to be disappointed.
-For example, the Support site returns one article if you search for DNS, one for OpenVPN, and there are no hits at all for MTU.
+Search for DNS on the ExpressVPN support site, for instance, and right now you'll get 48 hits; search at TunnelBear and you'll get three.

 - Want to try TunnelBear?
 Check out the website here (opens in new tab)

 The service specs are relatively basic, too.
 The network has a mid-sized 49 countries, and there are apps for Windows, Mac, iOS and Android, as well as extensions for Chrome and Firefox.
 But again, there's not a lot for demanding users, with no significant help for getting the service working on routers, games consoles, Chromebooks, Linux, with OpenVPN, or anything else.

 Still, if you're happy with the regular apps, TunnelBear's support for up to five simultaneous connections means you'll be able to have most of your devices running at the same time.

 TunnelBear's free account (opens in new tab) provides a horribly limited 500MB of traffic a month, barely enough to run even a single basic speed test.
 But it's a simple way to check out the interface and make sure you can connect.